nixos-bsd/nixbsd/README.md

 * To see what is happening, you might want to use [nix-output-monitor](https://github.com/maralorn/nix-output-monitor).
 For flake commands you can replace `nix` with `nom` to use it.

 ## Contributing
 We'd be happy to review any pull requests!
-If you'd like to ask some questions message [artemist](https://github.com/artemist) on Matrix (@artemist:mildlyfunctional.gay).
+If you have any problems please open an issue on this repo, we're using this issue tracker for nix and nixpkgs issues as well.

 Contributions should be formatted with [nixfmt](https://github.com/serokell/nixfmt).
 While you can use `nix fmt`, that will rebuild the universe.
 You may want to run `nix-shell -p nixfmt --run "nixfmt ."` instead.